johnwcowan/r7rs-work/TimeAdvancedCowan.md

-A standard duration object has the fields `years`, `months`, `days`, `hours`, `minutes`, `seconds`, and `nanoseconds`; a standard week object has the fields
+A standard duration object has the fields `years`, `months`, `days`, `hours`, `minutes`, `seconds`, and `nanoseconds`; a week duration object has the fields
 `iso-week-years` and `iso-week-numbers`
 Missing fields are interpreted as 0.
 An error satisfying `date-error?` is signaled if any other fields are present.